 One of Jillian's depictions of Devil's Tower is notable.
-The camera zooms in on the drawing to the left, the one of the tower looming over the trees, that is most like Roy's sculpture, but the drawing that Jillian rushes to, in response to seeing the real Devil's Tower on the television, is a center one in which we see what appears to be a sun or bright light behind the tower, and a large representation of her son's face before it.
+The camera zooms in on the drawing to the left in the below screengrab, the one of the tower looming over the trees, that is most like Roy's sculpture, but the drawing that Jillian rushes to, in response to seeing the real Devil's Tower on the television, is a center one in which we see what appears to be a sun or bright light behind the tower, and a large representation of her son's face before it.
 This is the ascending glory of the UFO she will later encounter at the tower, or should we say the lights of an alien intelligence.

 One could hazard that this symbolism is also pictured in The Shining.
 For instance, the prepared stage where the confrontation with an alien intelligence occurs in Close Encounters looks much like a kind of landing strip, a road, and in The Shining we have, on Closing Day, the road on which the yellow VW travels superimposed so that it appears to directly run into the lodge and the mountain beyond, which is revealed as haloed.